-People who identify as lesbian, gay, bisexual, or transgendered have benefitted from unparalleled social and legal progress in a remarkably short time span – TIME magazine called 2014 “The Transgender Tipping Point” – but people on the sexual orientation and gender identity spectrum still face many challenges.
-For transgendered individuals, rates and risk factors of addiction are considerably higher than those of their LGBT and straight peers, shedding light on the problems that still confront them.
+People who identify as lesbian, gay, bisexual, or transgender have benefitted from unparalleled social and legal progress in a remarkably short time span—TIME magazine called 2014 “The Transgender Tipping Point”—but people on the sexual orientation and gender identity spectrum still face many challenges.
+For transgender individuals, rates and risk factors of addiction are considerably higher than those of their LGBT and straight peers, shedding light on the problems that still confront them.

-The American Journal of Public Health surveyed 1,093 male-to-female and female-to-male transgender persons, 44.1 percent of whom reported clinical depression as a result of their stigma, and 33.2 percent who reported anxiety caused by their stigma.
-The researchers in the journal were confident that trans people “clearly fit the minority stress model.”
+The American Journal of Public Health surveyed 1,093 male-to-female and female-to-male transgender persons, 44.1% of whom reported clinical depression as a result of their stigma, and 33.2% who reported anxiety caused by their stigma.
+The researchers in the journal were confident that transgender people “clearly fit the minority stress model.”

 Devastating Levels of Discrimination

-This is directly associated with transgender people being at a greater risk for participating in risky behavior, such as sex work and/or drug and/or alcohol abuse.
-Transgender individuals are much more likely to get HIV/AIDS than the general population, which itself may be a source of mental health distress that exacerbates substance abuse compulsions.
+This is directly associated with transgender people being at a greater risk for participating in risky behavior, such as sex work and/or drug and/or alcohol misuse.
+Transgender individuals are much more likely to get HIV/AIDS than the general population, which itself may be a source of mental health distress that exacerbates substance misuse compulsions.

 A study released in December 2016 by the National Center for Transgender Equality showed “devastating levels of discrimination in every aspect of life” for transgender people.
-Researchers noted that deep patterns of mistreatment exist between trans people and the general American population, some of which non-trans and/or non-LGBT people may not even be aware they are exhibiting.
-Up to 10 percent of transgender individuals reported being violently treated when they came out to their family, and 8 percent said they were turned out of their home.
+Researchers noted that deep patterns of mistreatment exist between transgender people and the general American population, some of which non-transgender and/or non-LGBT people may not even be aware they are exhibiting.
+Up to 10% of transgender individuals reported being violently treated when they came out to their family, and 8% said they were turned out of their home.
 Others noted similar experiences in schools, workplaces, and public bathrooms and services.